robert-westenberger/knowledgebase/frontend-masters-notes/complete-intro-to-react-v6.md

 * Component based

 # Hooks

+* Never put hooks in a for loop, if statement, etc.

+## useState
 * Lets you use state without writing a class
-* Never put hooks in a for loop, if statement, etc.